Frequently Asked Questions about the Council of Bishops

 Are there women bishops in the United Methodist Church?

-Yes, there are currently 15 women bishops leading episcopal areas in The United Methodist Church.
-The first woman to be elected was the Rev. Marjorie Matthews in 1980.
-She served the Wisconsin Episcopal Area before her retirement.
+Yes, there are currently 17 women bishops leading episcopal areas in The United Methodist Church.
+The first woman to be elected was the Rev. Marjorie Matthews in 1980, who served the Wisconsin Episcopal Area before her retirement.

 How are bishops assigned?

-Bishops are assigned by their jurisdiction to serve a geographical area for a four-year term.
+Bishops are assigned by their jurisdiction or central conference to serve a geographical area for a four-year term.
 There are 46 episcopal areas in the United States and 20 episcopal areas outside of the United States.
-New bishops may not be assigned to the area where they were a clergy member for at least four years after their election.
-According to ¶406 of the 2012 Book of Discipline, this restriction can be ignored by a two-thirds vote of the Jurisdictional Committee on Episcopacy and a two-thirds vote of the jurisdictional conference.
+New bishops may not be assigned to the area where they were a clergy member for at least four years after their election, however, the Book of Discipline allows for this restriction to be ignored by a two-thirds vote of both the jurisdictional Committee on Episcopacy and the jurisdictional conference.

 How long can a bishop serve?